-Let us start this sermon by asking: Aren't you glad God is merciful?
-Aren't you glad God is full of grace when our heart is like this, and somehow or another He finds it within Himself to have pity and to open salvation to you and me?
+Let us start this sermon by asking: Are you not glad God is merciful?
+Are you not glad God is full of grace when our heart is like this, and somehow or another He finds it within Himself to have pity and to open salvation to you and me?

 And so when we think about Jeremiah 17:9, is this what God created?
 That is what the world is saying.
 They are saying that God created this mind.
 So what does that suggest to you about God's character, to put that kind of a mind in you and me?
 Impossible.
 He did not do that.
 He did not put what we call "human nature" into Adam and Eve.
 Did God set all of mankind up for failure right from the get-go?